vercel/next.js/docs/basic-features/fast-refresh.md

 Sometimes, this can lead to unexpected results.
 For example, even a `useEffect` with an empty array of dependencies would still re-run once during Fast Refresh.

-However, writing code resilient to occasional re-running of `useEffect` is a good practice even without Fast Refresh.
-This makes it easier for you to later introduce new dependencies to it.
+However, writing code resilient to occasional re-running of `useEffect` is a good practice even without Fash Refresh.
+It will make it easier for you to introduce new dependencies to it later on and it's enforced by [React Strict Mode](/docs/api-reference/next.config.js/react-strict-mode), which we highly recommend enabling.